nottrobin/docs/src/en/controllers-backup.md

 juju upload-backup -m lxd:controller juju-backup-20180515-193724.tar.gz
 ```

-!!!
-Note:
+[note]
 It is not possible to upload a file that is equivalent to a backup stored
 remotely.
 The process will be cancelled and an error message will be
 printed.
+[/note]

 #### `juju remove-backup`